ojayballer/ojayballer/README.md

 ---

-## 🎯 THE MISSION
+## The Mission

-I don't just use frameworks — I build them to understand them.
-Currently a third-year Computer Science student at the University of Lagos, obsessed with understanding how ML systems actually work under the hood.
-Every project is intentional: designed to master fundamentals, not just add to a portfolio.
+I don't just use frameworks.
+I build them to understand them.
+Currently a third year Computer Science student at the University of Lagos, focused on understanding how ML systems actually work under the hood.
+Every project is intentional, designed to master fundamentals rather than just add to a portfolio.

-Right now, I'm deep in the trenches building neural networks from absolute scratch.
-No shortcuts.
-No black boxes.
+Right now I'm deep in building neural networks from absolute scratch.
+No shortcuts, no black boxes.
 Just pure mathematics, gradient flows, and raw compute.
-The goal?
-True proficiency in foundations before touching production systems.
+The goal is true proficiency in foundations before touching production systems.

-**Current Focus**: Architecting RNNs, LSTMs, and Transformers in JAX from first principles → Moving into computational deep learning, GPU optimization, and hardware-level ML engineering.
+**Current Focus**: Architecting RNNs, LSTMs, and Transformers in JAX from first principles, then moving into computational deep learning, GPU optimization, and hardware level ML engineering.

-**Future Trajectory**: Game development, robotics, and hardware systems.
+**Future Direction**: Game development, robotics, and hardware systems.
 Building things that exist at the intersection of intelligence and physical reality.

 ---

-## 🔥 WHAT I'M BUILDING
+## What I'm Building

 ```python
 class CurrentJourney: